ryanhartman4/meditation-alignment/README.md

 # Meditation AI Alignment Sprint

+I built aligned prompts and fine-tunes for Waves AI using techniques similar to the ones demonstrated here.
+Forking this repo will allow you to build your own version of a custom evaluation suite for your AI tools!

-A comprehensive demonstration of AI alignment techniques applied to mental health applications, showcasing RLHF, constitutional AI, and advanced red-teaming in a single night sprint.
+Claude's Input: This is a comprehensive demonstration of AI alignment techniques applied to mental health applications, showcasing RL Fine-tuning, a version of constitutional AI, and advanced red-teaming that can be applied to other developers' applications in a single night sprint.

 ## Overview

 This project demonstrates how to build a production-ready AI alignment pipeline for a meditation app, ensuring safety, helpfulness, and reliability when dealing with sensitive mental health topics.
-It implements the same techniques used by frontier AI labs, scaled down for educational purposes.
+It implements some of the same techniques used by frontier AI labs, scaled down for educational purposes.
+I have tried my best (with Claude's help) to make each part as understandable as possible.

+The prompts are obviously not what is used in the Waves production environment, but are meant to illustrate the effectiveness of the evaluation tools used.

 ## Key Features

 - **Synthetic Preference Generation**: Creates realistic good/bad response pairs for training
-- **Constitutional AI**: Pattern-based safety system with automatic content rewriting
+- **Constitutional AI**: Pattern-based safety system with automatic content rewriting.
+The idea of constitutional AI is to use a set of principles to make judgements about the output.
+In production, this looks much more like using AI or LLMs-as-a-judge, but for the sake of simplicity (and to keep costs down), this version uses hard-coded alignment judgements
 - **Comprehensive Evaluation**: Multi-stage testing including red-teaming and edge cases
-- **Advanced Red-Teaming**: Integration with Promptfoo and Inspect AI for professional evaluation
+- **Advanced Red-Teaming**: Optional Integration with Promptfoo for professional evaluation
 - **O4-Mini RFT**: Optional reinforcement fine-tuning for enhanced safety
 - **Interactive Dashboard**: Real-time visualization of alignment metrics and improvements